LBHackney-IT/ef-compiled-query-test/README.md

-# LBH Base API
+# Test API

-Base API is a boilerplate code for being reused for new APIs for LBH
+Test API only

 ## Stack

 - .NET Core as a web framework.
 - nUnit as a test framework.

-## Dependencies

-- Universal Housing Simulator

-## Contributing

 ### Setup